 - 1. The parties wish to insure that attorneys zealously represent as many clients as reasonably possible consistent with their obligation to act in accordance with the Code of Professional Responsibility and the program's commitment to provide high quality legal services.
 In accordance with this principle, if more than forty (40) active cases are assigned to an attorney at one time, the employer will, in a grievance, have the burden of showing that the attorney can handle those cases competently.
-If fewer than forty (40) cases are assigned to an attorney shall, in a grievance, have the burden of showing that the attorney can be burden of showing that the attorney cases are assigned to an attorney shall, in a grievance, have the burden of showing that the attorney cases to allow the attorney to handle those cases competently.
+If fewer than forty (40) cases are assigned to an attorney at one time, the attorney shall, in a grievance, have the burden of showing that the attorney has too many active cases to allow the attorney to handle those cases competently.
 It is acknowledged that all attorneys have inactive cases and may have a variety of other responsibilities. - 2.
 Factors to be considered in applying the above standard shall include, but not be limited to, other responsibilities assigned to the attorney besides handling active cases, time required to perform administrative work, the number of hours the attorney reasonably spends handling his/her cases, the amount of work reasonably required in particular cases depending on their nature and complexity, and the usual amount of time other attorneys in the legal services program, citywide, spend handling their responsibilities.